 - 1451 singles matches

 - 620 players

-Please note the difference in the amount of considered matches, which is caused by players which are not ranked in the new ranking system and were in the previous.
-Most of them are non-senior players, which become unranked as they did not have remarkable result in senior competitions.
+Please note the difference in the number of considered matches, which is caused by players who are not ranked in the new ranking system and were in the previous.
+Most of them are non-senior players, who become unranked as they did not have remarkable results in senior competitions.

-First thing to consider is the current ranking prediction ratio with the new data sample.
-The percentage of correctly guessed matches is 75.61%, which exactly matches the broader prediction made in the previous section.
+The first thing to consider is the current ranking prediction ratio with the new data sample.
+The percentage of correctly guessed matches is 75.61%, which matches the broader prediction made in the previous section.
 Now, we are sure that the data sample is representative enough.

 - According to the presented ranking theory, the usual ranking prediction ratio is 67%, which is exactly the ratio achieved by the new ranking.
 Therefore, it is good enough for its purpose.

-- The new ranking tries to encourage players to compete more often, which is beneficial for both the players (which could achieve higher prizes) and the spectators (which will have the chance to enjoy more espectacular tournaments).
+- The new ranking tries to encourage players to compete more often, which is beneficial for both the players (who could achieve higher prizes) and the spectators (who will have the chance to enjoy more spectacular tournaments).

 “Big changes, bigger challenges”.
 That’s the title of the article and, definitely, a true statement.
 The new ranking system introduces many significant changes.
-However, the resulting differences does not impact much the prediction ratio.
+However, the resulting differences do not impact much on the prediction ratio.

 Players like Timo Boll or Wu Yang are now targetted by the ITTF to play more often.
-The ranking will then make justice for all of them.
+The ranking will then do justice to them all.
 Will it help table tennis become a more attractive sport for sponsors and media?
 That is where the challenge is.